gurubagawan/ada-test/README.md

 ## Maintainers help

-When we have a new version ready run at the repo root.
+When we have a new version ready run the following script while at the repo root.

 ```
 ./scripts/package.sh